triggermesh/docs/docs/guides/cd.md

-The Triggermesh console provides an interface called [Repositories.](https://cloud.triggermesh.io/function-triggers) Here the user is able to select a codebase, from a linked repository provider, to be continuously deployed.
+The TriggerMesh console provides an interface called [Repositories.](https://cloud.triggermesh.io/function-triggers) Here the user is able to select a codebase, from a linked repository provider, to be continuously deployed.
 This codebase **must** contain a deployment manifest[^1] .

 ## Register the Repository